fo-dicom/fo-dicom/DICOM.Native.Linux/Readme.md

 # Dicom.Native.Linux

 This is a proposal for implementing all the Dicom codec set for Linux (and possibly macOS).
+The specific platform used was Ubuntu 16.04 LTS / 64 bits.

 ## What is already done
 The following projects are now compilable for the Ubuntu platform: